-I strongly encourage you to discover our education offerings on our online learning platform - Learning Geoscience, and participate in our short courses, which I am sure that you will find both high quality and professional in nature.
+I strongly encourage you to discover our education offerings on our online learning platform - Learning Geoscience, and participate in our short courses and other education offerings, which I am sure that you will find both high quality and professional in nature.

-Do not forget to check on the Education Packages, the package includes all our online courses and is available with 3, 5 or 10 credits at LearningGeoscience.org.
+Do not forget to check on the Education Packages which include all our online courses and are available with 3, 5 or 10 credits at LearningGeoscience.org.
 Save up to 50% on registration fees compared to individual courses.

 Finally, I should add that the EAGE is continually refreshing the catalogue to ensure it keeps pace with, and is relevant to, current industry developments.
 I am pleased to inform you that the Energy Transition is added to the catalogue as a new category.
-In addition to that, we have also marked courses relevant to the Energy Transition with a specific icon, and provide a new coaching course to find your best way of re-skilling.
+In addition to that, we have also marked courses relevant to the Energy Transition.
 Should you have any suggestions or proposals for new courses please let me know.